 Work stream 2.
 Mechanisms: New tools to decode the hazard mechanisms

-At the heart of our works sit identification of mechanisms of abrupt ground movements in young and heavily disturbed soils, and also secondary hazards that follow, including anthropogenic aerosols and dust flux, carbon sequestration, mineralisation and metastability of young cementitious minerals; with recent emphasis on fatigue, static flow and anisotropic undrained behaviour in young deposits, that plague the built environment.
-We have developed and deployed a suite of soft tools, hard tools and micro-prototyping methods (to simulate the natural syngenetic and epigenetic earth processes).
-Our tools enable us to re-generate the earth processes at laboratory scale and assist us to better understand the present-day shallow soils, to physically simulate the emerging total environments, and to re-conceptualise the fundamental soil mechanics principles to explain some of the soil abnormal behaviours.
-In short and within the tenets of this theme are interests lie in:
+At the heart of what we do sits identification of mechanisms of abrupt ground movements in young and heavily disturbed soils, and also secondary hazards that follow, including anthropogenic aerosols and dust flux, carbon sequestration, mineralisation and metastability of young cementitious minerals; with recent emphasis on fatigue, static flow and anisotropic undrained behaviour in young deposits, that plague the built environment.
+We have developed and deployed a suite of soft tools, hard tools and micro-prototyping methods (to simulate the natural earth processes).
+Our tools enable us to re-generate the earth processes at laboratory scale and assist us to better understand the characteristics of shallow soils, to physically simulate the new total environments, and to re-conceptualise the fundamental soil mechanics principles to explain some of the soil abnormal behaviours.
+We use,

 Work stream 3.
 Solutions: New soft and hard preventive and corrective technologies